mefferr/MT5-Ledger/README.md

 This isn't neutral.
 It's **active negative compounding**.
 Every time you rationalize a bad trade instead of objectively logging the data, you are physically myelinating neural pathways for self-deception.
 Your brain is literally getting better at lying to itself.
 Over months, this produces a trader who cannot distinguish between a genuine setup and a cope-driven revenge entry - because the pattern recognition hardware has been corrupted by its own operator.

-The GOYA dashboard exists to make this impossible.
+The GOYA framework exists to make this impossible.
 Every trade is logged.
 Every pip is tracked.
 Every metric is computed from raw execution data, not from the story you tell yourself about what happened.
 The numbers don't cope.

 ### 6. The Zero State: Flow State with a Sniper Rifle
 Peak trading performance occurs in a specific cognitive architecture: **cold analytical processing combined with complete outcome independence.** You are simultaneously calculating the physics of the trade with surgical precision, and genuinely indifferent to whether it works or not.
 This is not detachment - it's the mechanical advantage produced when ego-friction drops to zero.